-443.8.
-A qualified individual may not receive a prescription for aid-in-dying medication pursuant to this part, unless he or she has made an informed decision.
-Immediately before writing a prescription for aid-in-dying medication under this part, the attending physician shall verify that the individual is making an informed decision.
+443.8.443.9.
+A qualified individual may not receive a prescription for an aid-in-dying drug pursuant to this part unless he or she has made an informed decision.
+Immediately before writing a prescription for an aid-in-dying drug under this part, the attending physician shall verify that the individual is making an informed decision.